 Changemaker is an organization for youth between 13 and 30 years old.
-Changemaker is the youth organization of the Norwegian Church Aid (NCA), one of Norways largest aid organizations.
-Changemaker is free to design campaigns, manage budgets, decide policy etc. on independently, regardless of NCA’s policies.
+Changemaker is the youth organization of the Norwegian Church Aid (NCA), one of Norway’s largest aid organizations.
+Changemaker is free to design campaigns, manage budgets and decide our own politics regardless of NCA’s policies.
 The General Secretary of NCA formally approves Changemaker’s statutes after the Annual Assembly, but in practice Changemaker is autonomous.

 This is the Organizational chart of Changemaker:

 - The Annual Assembly decide policy and priorities for the organization.
 Every member is welcome and everyone has one vote.
 The Annual Assembly also elect people for the central board and political and organizational committees.

 - The National Board is Changemaker’s second highest body after the Annual Assembly.
 The board meets three times a year.
 The Central Board and each local group have one vote at the meetings.
 The National Board is an opportunity for the local groups to approve and correct the work and decisions of the Central Board.